-Before I started saving for my laptop, I had outlined how much I intended raising.
+Before I started saving for my laptop, I had outlined how much I intended to raise.
 I created my saving goal and gladly surpassed it.
-The most important thing to have in mind is the readiness to meet whatever saving threshold you create.
+The most important thing to have in mind is the readiness to meet whatever savings threshold you create.

 To create a meaningful goal, you should definitely choose something to save for.